2024 Texas Women and Girls in STEM Summit

 STEM Power-Up: Department of Defense Resources for Teachers and Students -

 Discover a wide array of free STEM resources and opportunities provided by the Department of Defense.
 Learn about impactful programs like STEMtoSky and STEMtoSpace (Air & Space STEM Outreach), Seaworthy STEM (Naval NSWC - Carderock), the SMART Scholarship-for-Service Program (DoD STEM Office), and STEM Competitions and internships (Naval STEM).
 Attendees will explore dedicated websites for each program, gaining hands-on experience with resources that support competitions, internships, scholarships, and PD opportunities for teachers and students nationwide.
-Presented by Selene Verhofstad, Albert Einstein Distinguished Educator Fellowship
+Presented by Selene Verhofstad, Judy Butcher, Nathan Diehl, and Katherine Mauro, Albert Einstein Distinguished Educator Fellowship

 Concurrent Session A: Breakout Room 2